beatly-dev/beat/packages/beat/README.md

 - [ ] Support bootstrapping
 - [ ] Support CLI/GUI tools
 - [ ] xstate.js compatible beat station

-# Features not supported by this package but in xstate.js

-- The `final` state is naturally defined which does not have any `Beat` annotation
-- `state.toString()`: naturally supported
-- wildcard transitions and forbidden transitions are not needed because there will be no typo

 # Additionals for flutter